 Manage an Opportunity

-- Putting it on Hold, which removes it from the Opportunities list so no one can apply.
-You can make it Active again by enabling the On Hold status from the Show Filters area and selecting it from the Opportunity's Edit menu.
+- Put on Hold - This removes the Opportunity from the Opportunities list so no one can apply.
+You can make it Active again by enabling the On Hold status from the Show Filters menu and selecting it from the Opportunity's Edit menu.

-- Building an application for the Opportunity (see Step 2 in the Create an Opportunity section above) OR editing the current application, if one is already built.
+- Build/Edit Application - Build an application for the Opportunity (see Step 2 in the Create an Opportunity section above) OR edit the current application, if one is already built.

-- Viewing and running any of the available Volunteer reports.
+- Reports - View and run any of the available Volunteer reports.